santiagxf/azureai-x-arize/readme.md

 LLM stands for Large Language Model.
 These are AI models trained on extensive text data to understand and generate human-like text.

 ### The LLM Used for Generation
 This refers to the specific LLM that was used to generate the text or response you’re seeing.
-In this case, it’s the cohere-command-r-plus model.
+In this case, Simply select the model you wish to use to use and quickly and easily compare the output based on the model.

-### Router LLM: A Router LLM is used to determine which specific LLM should handle a given request.
+### Router LLM:
+A Router LLM is used to determine which specific LLM should handle a given request.
 It routes the request to the most appropriate model based on the input.

+**Selecting the Models**
+Choose the setting button on the chat window and simply select the required models.

+**For example:**
-For example select, MISTRAL_SMALL as the router, means MINSTRAL_SMALL will decides how to handle the request and directs it to the model for generation.
+- Select, Mistral-small as the router, means Mistral-Small will decides how to handle the request and directs it to the model for generation.
+- Select, Phi-3-medium-128k-instruct  as the LLM Generation, means Phi-3-medium-128k-instruct will decide how to format the out to the chat window.

+### Running the Demo
 To run chainlit demo app, run the following command:

 ```bash